duncantl/RDAInfo/README.md

 These two variations show the efficiency of factors in representing a large character vector with a small number of unique values.

+##

+I (programmatically) scanned my drive for all .rda files.
+The largest of these contains a single object which is a list  with 785 elements.

+Loading the file takes 3.92 seconds.
+Reading the table of contents takes .054.

+This should have been an RDS file.
+The name did tell me what it contained - SmallSampleTrainDist.

+(A good point is: if this is the largest file you have, just load it to see what it contains; you get more information.
+Well, I used to have much larger files!)

 ## Understanding the RDA XDR Stream